 - In the State of Iowa, consent can never be given by minors under the age of 16.
 For those under the age of 16 the law has two distinctions: First, anybody 13 years of age or younger is considered to be a “child” under Iowa Code, section 702.5 and thus, incapable of consent.
 Second, for the ages of 14 and 15, the consenting partner must be less than 5 years of age apart from the teen.

-Corrective Action: measures taken by the President (or designee) against a complainant making a false claim, or against a Respondent when a finding of discrimination or sexual harassment is accepted by the President.
+Corrective Action: measures taken by the Senior Official (or designee) against a complainant making a false claim, or against a Respondent when a finding of discrimination or sexual harassment is accepted by the Senior Official.

 Cyber-Stalking: a form of sexual harassment, cyber-stalking is the use of internet or other electronic devices to stalk someone.
 Cyber-stalkers may use e-mail, chat rooms, social networking sites (including Plans) and other tools to monitor, harass, embarrass or threaten their victims.

 De Novo Review: a type of appellate review that starts from the beginning, or looks at the case anew.
 The appeals officer will not conduct a de novo review.
-Instead, the appeals officer shall consider the merits of an appeal only on the basis of the two grounds for appeal: a.) new evidence that was not available at the time of the hearing, and/or b.) procedural error that had material impact on the fundamental fairness of the hearing.
+Instead, the appeals officer shall consider the merits of an appeal only on the basis of the two grounds for appeal: a.) new evidence that was not available at the time of the adjudicationg meeting, and/or b.) procedural error that had material impact on the fundamental fairness of the meeting.

-Discrimination: denigrates or shows hostility or aversion toward an individual because of his/her/hir race, color, ethnicity, national origin, age, sex, gender, sexual orientation, gender identity or expression, marital status, veteran status, religion, disability, creed or any other protected class.
+Discrimination: denigrates or shows hostility or aversion toward an individual because of his/her/hir/their race, color, ethnicity, national origin, age, sex, gender, sexual orientation, gender identity or expression, marital status, veteran status, pregnancy, childbirth, religion, disability, creed or any other protected class.
 Discrimination has the purpose or effect of creating an intimidating, hostile, or offensive work environment, or living environment, or studying environment.

 Educational Outcomes: rather than using the term “sanctions,” educational outcomes are used by College to reflect the educational and corrective aspirations of the student conduct program.
 Serious departures from acceptable conduct may lead to one or more of the following educational outcomes: restitution fines, deferred finding of responsibility, conduct warning, conduct probation, behavioral expectations (including a campus no-contact order), parental and guardian notification, College-owned residence suspension, College-owned residence dismissal, suspension, or dismissal from the College, withholding of registration or degree, or rehabilitative measures decided by a College conduct body.